intel/pinball2elf/README.md

     └── FD_1
 ```
 #### Known issue
-  Use of "-replay:addr\_trans" may cause some sysstate corruption.
-You may try skipping "-replay:addr\_trans" in those cases and instead try "pin -xyzzy -reserve_memory pinball.address ..."
+  * Use of "-replay:addr\_trans" may cause some sysstate corruption.
+You may try skipping "-replay:addr\_trans" in those cases and instead try "pin -xyzzy -reserve\_memory pinball.address ..."

+#### Micro-architecture dependance of pinballs and ELFies

+ A 'pinball' has the register state captured at recording time.
+This is either for the native x86 micro-architecture (if generated with [Pin](www.pinplay.org))
+ or the emulated micro-architecture  (if generated with [SDE](http://www.intel.com/software/sde)).
+The pinball2elf tool transfers the register state in a pinball to the ELFie it creates.
+This register state gets restored before each ELFie-created thread jumps to its application code embedded inside the ELFie.

+* An ELFie will only run correctly on machines where the embedded register state  is valid.
+* The binary used to generate a pinball is compiled for a specific micro-architecture.
+When creating a pinball using SDE, make sure to use the right  micro-architecture flag (e.g. *sde -skx* for a binary compiled for Skylake server) to embedd the right register state in the pinball and hence in the corresponding ELFie.
+This is important to preserve the performance characteristics of the original binary.

 ### (Optional) warmup specification: Create  *event_icount.tid.txt* files for pinball
 * Build the pintool pinball-sysstate.so